 - Gladiator: Invoked.
 Commodus stabs Maximus before the fight to ensure his victory (thus making it seem like the weaker fighter would win).
 However, Maximus is strong enough to kill Commodus before succumbing to his wound.

-- Star Wars: In the context of A New Hope with the Informed Ability of Stormtroopers, Luke is surprisingly able to take them down.
+- A New Hope: With the Informed Ability of Stormtroopers, Luke is surprisingly able to take them down.
 Not as surprising in later films.

 - The Professional: Formidable badass Leon is killed when Stansfield cowardly shoots him in the back of the head.